CS

 The catch: resale and long-term reliability are unproven in Australia, and the brand is still building service-network depth in regional areas.
 If you keep cars for under 5 years and live in a metro area, the Cannon is hard to argue with on value-per-dollar.
 For longer ownership or remote use, lean toward HiLux or D-Max where the badge resale advantage matters more.

-The Cannon Alpha PHEV at $52,990 is GWM's answer to the BYD Shark 6, with a 1.5L petrol-electric drivetrain and 110 km claimed EV range.
+The Cannon Alpha Lux PHEV at $59,990 (Ultra PHEV $66,990) is GWM's answer to the BYD Shark 6, with a 300 kW petrol-electric drivetrain and 110 km claimed EV range.
+If you would rather have the bigger Alpha body on diesel, the Alpha Lux Diesel starts at $52,990.
 It uses an integrated frame-mounted battery design that maintains 3,500 kg braked towing in PHEV trim, which the BYD Shark 6 Premium doesn't quite match.

 #7 Best European: Volkswagen Amarok